pangpang20/docs.getdbt.com/website/docs/docs/cloud/git/managed-repository.md

 pagination_prev: "docs/cloud/git/git-configuration-in-dbt-cloud"
 ---

-If you don't already have a Git repository for your dbt project, you can let dbt Cloud manage a repository for you.
 Managed repositories are a great way to trial dbt without needing to create a new repository.
+If you don't already have a Git repository for your dbt project, you can let dbt Cloud host and manage a repository for you.

+If in the future you choose to host this repository elsewhere, you can export the information from dbt Cloud at any time.
+Refer to [Move from a managed repository to a self-hosted repository](/faqs/Git/managed-repo) for more information on how to do that.

 :::info
 dbt Labs recommends against using a managed repository in a production environment.
 You can't use Git features like pull requests, which are part of our recommended version control best practices.